-Naomi Weisman is a Canadian-Australian and mother of three who loves to ramble with her dog, cook for family and friends, and laugh whenever possible.
+Naomi Weisman is a Canadian-Australian and mother of three who loves to Ramble with her dog, cook for family and friends, and laugh whenever possible.

 Lidia Poët was a trailblazing Italian lawyer, widely recognized as the first woman to practice law in Italy.
 Born in 1855 in northern Italy, Lidia’s life was defined by determination and a defiance of societal norms.

-Netflix’s The Law According to Lidia Poët offers a captivating portrayal of Lidia’s journey, mixing her real-life legal struggles with elements of a thrilling mystery series.
-The show portrays her not only as a pioneering lawyer but also as a sharp investigator, tackling complex cases and navigating the male-dominated world of law with intelligence and ingenuity.
-The show’s blend of historical drama and mystery keeps audiences hooked, as each episode brings a new case and explores deeper social issues through Lidia’s eyes.
+The series offers a captivating portrayal of Lidia’s journey, blending her real-life legal struggles with the intrigue of a mystery drama.
+She is depicted not only as a pioneering lawyer but also as a sharp investigator, tackling complex cases and navigating a male-dominated world with intelligence and ingenuity.
+Each episode unfolds a new case while subtly exploring deeper social issues through her perspective.
+It’s also wonderfully accessible—you can watch it in its original Italian with subtitles for a more authentic experience, or dubbed in English, depending on your preference.

 READ MORE > Nomi's Pics, Rambler Cafe Blog